Skip to main content

 Criteria/conditions for recognition:

-The statutory qualification requirements related to the practice of the profession are stipulated in the Norwegian Courts of Justice Act Section 220 and the Regulations for Advocates Chapters 9 and 10.
+The statutory qualification requirements related to the practice of the profession are stipulated in Advokatloven (the 'Lawyers' Act').

 The statutory requirements for being entitled to recognition of professional qualification from abroad are stipulated in the Act on the Recognition of Professional Qualifications (Professional Qualifications Act) and the Regulation on the Recognition of Professional Qualifications (Professional Qualifications Regulation).